-3.2 Countering the extremists' narrative
+3.2.
+Countering the extremists' narrative

-Re-launch EU accession negotiations with Turkey
+- relaunch EU accession negotiations with Turkey

-Socialists and Democrats emphasize the importance of reinvigorating Turkey's EU accession process.
-This can only encourage counter-terrorism efforts by the country and demonstrate that a majority Muslim country has a full place in Europe's future.
+Socialists and Democrats emphasize the importance of reinvigorating Turkey's EU accession process which can only encourage counter-terrorism efforts by the country and demonstrate that a majority Muslim country has a full place in Europe's future.